honglizhaobob/Foundational-Numerical-Methods/README.md

 Welcome!
 This collection consists of several fundamental numerical techniques written beautifully in MATLAB code.
 Although the documentations were a bit lengthy, I hope you can enjoy reading my code and sincerely appreciate if you could point out any improvements
 These functions have been originally conceptualized, created, debugged with love and effort.
-MATLAB is one of my favorite languages and I enjoyed coding the project
+MATLAB is one of my favorite languages and I relished coding the project

 The code will be improved on a continuous basis for potential later purposes/applications, last updated: 08/05/2019
 # Ideas were guided by Berkeley's MATH 128A course, Spring 2019 by Professor John Strain.